Parse dataset path into group and dataset components

 # Step 4: Merge R matrices from all blocks

-# QR gives Q (orthogonal) and R (upper triangular)
+# QR gives Q (orthogonal) and R (upper triangular) for each block

 blocks_qr <- bdgetDatasetsList_hdf5(file, paste0("Step2/", strdataset, "rows"))